 Your first appointment will likely last about an hour.
 You may need several follow-up visits to track of your progress.
 These checkups may be shorter.

 First, your dietitian will look at your current diet.
 This normally involves your keeping a food diary for several days.
 Your dietitian will use this journal to study your diet.
 He or she will see where you need to make changes.
-Your dietitian’s suggestions will follow the latest science.
+Your dietitian’s suggestions will follow the latest science and consider your own cultural preferences.

 Your dietitian will teach you how to make better food choices.
 You may get handouts or other educational materials.
 Your dietitian will work with you to achieve realistic weight loss goals.
 For many people, this is about 1 to 1.5 pounds per week.
 You may also learn how to: